MassMesh/autoygg/README.md

 GNU Make and a Go compiler, version 1.11 or higher are required.

-Build the software with the *make* command.
+Build server and client software with the *make* command from the root of the tree.
 The resulting binaries will be in the

 ```
 cmd/autoygg-client/